 Recall a time in a relationship or interaction, where you found yourself on the "I" or inferior side of the line based on race, gender, income, status, age, religious affiliation, etc.

 1. Jot down your feelings and thoughts about yourself and about the other person or group.

-- Recall a time in a relationship or interaction where you found yourself on the "S" or superior side of the line based on race, gender, income, status, age, religious affiliation, etc. - 1.
-Jot down your feelings and thoughts about yourself and about the other person or group.
+or superior side of the line based on race, gender, income, status, age, religious affiliation, etc.